Bay of Baku: Entertainments

 Foreign companies plan to open a recreational center in Boyuk Zira and Pirallahi islands of Baku bay.
 In Azerbaijani newspapers is reported that a Turkish company which is preparing an appropriate project will hold the construction of the recreational center in Nargin Island.
-It is planned to open modern hotels, entertainment places and other buildings in the island.
+It is planned to open modern hotels, entertainment places and other buildings on the island.
 It is also planned to open one of the biggest lunaparks in the CIS, which will be constructed by German specialists.
 It is expected that the island will be one of the centers of tourism in the future.